vladpikaciu/skinport_bot/README.md

-# Skinport_bot
+# Skinport_bot (NOT WORKING.
+JUST FOR REFERENCE)
-A rather boring implementation of a python selenium script that has the role to find and purchase profitable skins on skinport.
-It even plays an annoying sound when a profitable skin is found.
+A simple implementation of a python selenium script that has the role to find and purchase profitable skins on skinport.
+It plays a beep sound when a profitable skin is found.